ETHZ-RobotX/SuperMegaBot/docs/installation_hw.md

-# Setting up the hardware related software
+# Setting Up The Hardware Related Software
 In the following, the steps required to use all the hardware installed on the SuperMegaBot are described.

 > This section is only for the SMB itself.
 It is not needed to install drivers and packages related to sensors into user's pc.